-VTT engages in research cooperation with three main objectives: to increase innovation-driven investment in Finland, reshape industrial and commercial business activities and create added value and jobs in Finland.
-Domestic and international cooperation within larger RDI communities gives VTT a prospect to promote solutions to grand challenges of the society.
+Domestic and international cooperation within larger RDI communities gives VTT a chance to promote solutions to grand challenges of the society.
+VTT is closely linked to European innovation initiatives.

-VTT plays a key role in national innovation partnerships.
-In its strategy, VTT emphasises the intensification and stepping up of proactive cooperation in areas considered critical to Finland, alongside national and international research institutes, universities and other higher education institutions, and the business sector.
-VTT has implemented its strategy by building a strong network of RDI operators that enhances the use of Finnish research and development resources, while clarifying the division of roles between VTT and other actors.
+VTT plays a key role in national innovation partnerships and the building of networks.
+In its strategy, VTT emphasises more intensive, closer and proactive cooperation in areas considered critical to Finland, alongside national and international research institutes, universities and other higher education institutions, and the business sector.
+VTT has implemented its strategy through a strong network of R&D&I operators that enhances the use of Finnish research and development resources, while clarifying the division of duties between VTT and other actors.

-VTT has promoted the objectives of Finland's growth growth strategy areas: the bioeconomy, cleantech, digitalisation and health.
-VTT has built thematic centres of expertise based on the strengths of stakeholders and complementary competencies, combining academic with applied research all the way to commercial product development aiming to reduce the fragmentation of RDI activities.
+VTT has been helping to achieve the objectives of Finland's growth strategy (in the strategy's main areas: the bio-economy, cleantech, digitalisation and health).
+VTT aims to reduce the fragmentation of R&D&I activities, by promoting the formation of subject-focused centres of expertise.
+The aim is cooperation based on supplementing the strengths and expertise of the actors involved, and combining academic with applied research all the way through to commercial product development.
 Built around the bioeconomy, the partnership between Aalto University and VTT is a good example of this.
-In addition to normal project collaboration, this partnership includes joint research programmes, joint research infrastructures funded by the Academy of Finland and joint professorships.
-Another concrete example is the SMACC alliance between VTT and Tampere University of Technology, which is seeking more effective commercialisation and leveraging of research into intelligent manufacturing technology.
+In addition to normal project collaboration, such partnerships include a joint research infrastructure funded by the Academy of Finland (bioeconomy infra), and joint professorships.
+Another concrete example is the SMACC alliance between VTT and Tampere University of Technology, which is seeking the more effective commercialisation and leveraging of research into intelligent manufacturing technology.
 A special focus of this alliance involves championing the innovation capabilities and regeneration of SMEs in the sector.
 The third concrete example is the PrintoCent community, a unique innovation centre based in Oulu which focuses on printed intelligence and optical measurement technology; several new companies have been established as a result.
 PrintoCent's founding members are VTT, the University of Oulu, the Oulu University of Applied Sciences and Business Oulu.

 Principal European RTO alliances and expert groups for VTT